OSGeo/gdal/gdal/doc/source/api/csharp/csharp_vector.rst

 ++++++++++++++++++++

-If the :file:`Geometry` has a valid :file:`SpatialReference` defined, then the :file:`Geometry` can transformed to a new CRS using this command:
+If the :file:`Geometry` has a valid :file:`SpatialReference` defined, then the :file:`Geometry` can be transformed to a new CRS using this command:

 .. code-block:: C#